dortania/OpenCore-Install-Guide/troubleshooting/extended/opencore-issues.md

 Outdated OpenRuntime.efi, make sure BOOTx64.efi, OpenCore.efi and OpenRuntime are **all from the same exact build**.
 Anything mismatched will break booting

 * **Note**: FwRuntimeServices has been renamed to OpenRuntime with 0.5.7 and newer

+## Failed to open OpenCore image - Access Denied

+On newer Microsoft Surface device firmwares, loading OpenCore will now result in a security violation even when Secure Boot is disabled.
+To resolve this, enable `UEFI -> Quirks -> DisableSecurityPolicy` in your config.plist.
+See here for more info: [Failed to open OpenCore image - Access Denied #1446](https://github.com/acidanthera/bugtracker/issues/1446)